cloudlayerio/cloudlayerio-php/README.md

 # cloudlayerio-php
 cloudlayerio API Library for easy access to our REST based API services using PHP.

+- Convert HTML to PDFs and Images
+- Convert Webpages to PDFs and Images (using any public URL)

 ## Example Usage
 - load composer dependencies